Going Beyond the Checklist in Emergency Preparedness – Taking Action

 About this Session:

 Caregivers can play a vital role in assisting families living with disabilities as they plan and prepare for disasters.
 Participants will gain the knowledge and understanding, especially regarding disability, needed to encourage families to take action now, before disaster strikes.
-Through an interactive session, military service providers and caregivers will learn essential steps to help build family resilience.
+Through an interactive session, military service providers, Extension educators, and caregivers will learn essential steps to help build family resilience.

 - Identify essential and disability-related items that belong in a family disaster kit.